Christopher Stigant Burt

 Corporal Christopher Stigant Burt, regimental Number 2000497, of the 1/4th Hampshire (T.F.)
 Battalion, was killed in action at the Hanna Defile (Umm-el-Hannah) in Mesopotamia, on the 21st January 1916.

 Christopher was born on the 10th March 1892 in Southwark, London, to Christopher George Hirons Burt and Clara Eliza Burt (nee Stigant).
 In the census of 1901 the family was living at 55, Ripley Road (or Place, the writing is difficult to decipher).
 Christopher’s father was recorded as George in this census.
 His occupation appears to be copper gauger but as this has been written over it is impossible to say for sure.
 There was a cable making factory close to where the family was living so perhaps this was where he was employed.
 Christopher (9) was the oldest child who was living at home with his parents.
 There were four younger siblings also living there, William (7), Lilly (5), Samuel (3) and Miriam (9mths).
+Christopher began his schooling at Sanford Street Council School, Swindon, before moving up to the secondary School in Swindon.

 Preparing for a Career in Teaching